 Only IATI data is collected and assessed automatically.
-The tests used to assess the data were designed by Publish What You Fund in consultation with IATI data experts, Index peer reviewers and the IATI Secretariat.
+The tests used to assess the data have been designed by Publish What You Fund after consulting with IATI data experts and Aid Transparency Index peer reviewers.
 Several donors also provided feedback on the tests.
-As in previous years, all organisations are assessed against the same indicators, meaning that a mixture of automatically and manually collected data can be used for IATI publishers included in 2014.16
+As in previous years, all organisations are assessed against the same indicators, meaning that a mixture of automatically and manually collected data can be used for IATI publishers included in 2015.12

 After the end of data collection, all surveys are subject to a process of verification and standardisation.
-This is to ensure that what is accepted for scoring responses is consistent across all 68 surveys and to take into account feedback received both from donors and independent reviewers.
+This is to ensure that what is accepted for scoring responses is consistent across all 46 surveys and to take into account feedback received both from donor organisations and independent reviewers.